Click on title for course description.

 - Official copies of all high school and college transcripts

 - Satisfactory scores on the college placement test or completion of necessary remediation.
 (See SCC Placement Test Requirements in Admission/Enrollment Section).

-- A minimum score of 65 on the TEAS V.
+- A minimum score of 65 on the ATI TEAS Exam.

-- The TEAS V must have been taken within the past three years and may only be taken once per academic year.
+- The ATI TEAS Exam must have been taken within the past three years and may only be taken once per academic year.
 (See TEAS requirements in Admission/Enrollment section.)

 - Evident of a cumulative GPA of 2.5 or greater on a 4-point scale on the most recent transcript with 10 semester hours completed excluding developmental courses

 - Have completed all prerequisites specific to their entry point with a grade of "C" or better

 - Have a grade of "C" or better in all corequisites

 I. Re-entering SCC students - Additional Requirements: